cockroachdb/docs/v2.0/upgrade-cockroach-version.md

 ### Finalize the upgrade

+{{site.data.alerts.callout_info}}
-{{site.data.alerts.callout_info}}These final steps are required after upgrading from v1.1.x to v2.0.3.
-For upgrades within the v2.0.x series, you don't need to take any further action.{{site.data.alerts.end}}
+These final steps are required after upgrading from v1.1.x to v2.0.
+For upgrades within the v2.0.x series, you don't need to take any further action.
+{{site.data.alerts.end}}

 1. Start the [`cockroach sql`](use-the-built-in-sql-client.html) shell against any node in the cluster.